 - Wisconsin: Wisconsin has had a good record (15 out of 18 lost individuals) for locating and retrieving errant individuals.

 - Georgia: Like Wisconsin, Georgia enjoys an almost perfect record (70 out of 71 lost people located) of finding and returning lost individuals to their families.

-While these programs are undoubtedly useful to some extent, they are not without criticisms.
-Here is some of what has been said:
+While these programs are undoubtedly useful to some extent and well-intentioned, they are not without criticism.
+Here is some of the concerns or arguments voiced about Silver Alerts:

 Some have expressed reservations regarding color-coded alerts in general, believing them to potentially do more harm than good.
 They maintain that these sorts of notifications will lead people to disregard them out of hand, due to their excessive frequency, making it more difficult for authorities to recover children who may go missing.
 Owing to the poor quality of data collection regarding this topic, there is however very little evidence in support of this proposition.
-Those in support of SA believe that it is best to err on on the side of caution and do more to protect this vulnerable population.
+Those in support of SA believe that it is best to err on on the side of caution and do as much as possible to protect vulnerable individuals.

 Another source of concern lies in the financial aspect of SAs.
-Some critics estimate that a national silver alert act would cost fifty-nine million dollars over a five year stretch.
-Others argue in favor of NSAA, saying that the costs would be nominal, given that it would simply be a matter of utilizing already extant resources.
-Given the expanding senior populace, yet others argue that the country is in dire need of a national silver alert system regardless of costs.
-They argue in favor of the NSAS, pointing out that the costs would be nominal, because the system would simply utilize already existing infrastructure.
+Some critics estimate that a national silver alert act would cost fifty-nine million dollars over a five-year stretch.
+Others argue in favor of NSAA, saying that the costs would be nominal, given that it would simply be a matter of utilizing already existing resources and infrastructure.
+Given the growing population of older adults, some argue that the country is in dire need of a national silver alert system regardless of costs.

 Violating Civil Rights